 Mobile Spyware: Identification, Removal, and Prevention

-What is mobile spyware
+What is spyware and what can it do?

 - Call history, including phone number, date, and length of call

 - Text messages, including phone number and SMS content

 - Location of the phone

 - Photos taken on the phone

 If the phone has been jailbroken (iPhone) or rooted (Android), spyware software can monitor more, including: